-Professors deGraff and Hilliard; Associate Professor Teixidor; Instructor Shotwell.
+Professors Hilliard; Associate Professor Teixidor; Assistant Professor Brown; Instructor Shotwell.
 (Department of Modern Languages)

-In its full range of courses, the French section of the Modern Languages Department seeks to develop student proficiency in four areas: listening, speaking, reading, and writing.
-Courses at all levels are designed to provide continued opportunities for use of the language in a variety of modes and settings, on campus and abroad.
-In addition to imparting linguistic skills, the French section of the Modern Languages Department nurtures critical thinking and synthesis in a program balancing language, civilization, and literature.
-The French faculty believes that a multifaceted study of another culture sensitizes students to realities other than their own, and encourages them to become more understanding of cultural differences at the same time that they are developing an appreciation for the literature and language which evolves from another culture.
+In its full range of courses, the French section of the Modern Languages Department offers a program that balances language, civilization, and literature.
+In language, we seek to develop studen,t proficiency in the four areas of listening, speaking, reading, and writing.
+Courses at all levels are designed to provide continued opportunities to use the language in a variety of modes and settings, on campus and abroad.
+In addition, the French faculty believes that a multifaceted study of another culture sensitizes students to realities other than their own, encourages them to become more understanding of cultural differences at the same time as they are developing an appreciation for the literature and language which evolves from another culture.

 The department offers a number of study abroad opportunities.
-Individual faculty members accompany groups of students to France during the January term.
+Individual faculty members accompany groups of students to France during the January term to teach such courses as French Culture and Society, Paris Old and New, French Cinema, and Paris in Literature among others.
 Through its affiliation with ISEP, the college has exchange programs with several universities in France and in the Francophone world.
 The college also offers an exchange program with the University of Nice that is fully funded by a scholarship.

 The program for a major in French consists of a minimum of 33 semester hours and 11 courses of at least 3 semester hours numbered 221 or above, planned in consultation with an adviser in the department.
-FREN 241, 351 and 356 must be completed as soon as possible since these courses are pre-requisites for upper-level literature courses.
+FREN 241, 351 and 356 must be completed as soon as possible since these courses are prerequisites for upper-level literature courses.
 To major in French, students must have departmental permission.
 All majors must take any tests related to departmental assessment activities.
 French majors are required to have a study abroad experience, in a country where French is the native language, preferably for an entire semester.
 All students taking two French 400-level courses will satisfy their capstone experience.